Permanence Planning Guidance

 Social workers must ensure the child's Permanence Plan is clearly linked to previous assessments of the child's needs.

-Appendix One - Identifying Permanence Options presents a brief, research-based checklist of considerations about Adoption, Child Arrangements Orders, Special Guardianship Orders and Long-term Fostering.
+Appendix 1: Identifying Permanence Options presents a brief, research-based checklist of considerations about Adoption, Child Arrangements Orders, Special Guardianship Orders and Long-term Fostering.

 In considering the child's needs, full consultation with family and community networks should be undertaken to establish the child's attachments and supports.